ga4gh/ismb-2022-fasp-starter-kit/README.md

-# eLwazi, 2023 - GA4GH Starter Kit Practical Sessions
+# iscb-2024, 2024 - GA4GH Starter Kit Practical Sessions

 ## Introduction

 Welcome to the tutorial outline for _**Get Started with GA4GH APIs: An introduction to federated genomics using the GA4GH Starter Kit**_.
-This tutorial will be (has been) presented at the eLwazi GA4GH technical workshop held on July 10, 2023 - July 14, 2023 in Cape Town, South Africa.
+This tutorial will be (has been) presented at the iscb-2024 GA4GH technical workshop held on November 12, 2024 in Medellín, Columbia.

 The Global Alliance for Genomics and Health (GA4GH) is an international technical standards-setting organization, enabling genomic data sharing.
 Through its standards, GA4GH aims to promote a federated model of data sharing, in which researchers can seamlessly access data from multiple sources in an international network using common tools and protocols, and data providers can securely share data with trusted researchers while still maintaining ownership and control over their data.